thecodearcher/twilio-verify-phone-number-verification/readme.md

 ## Conclusion

 Great!
 By completing this tutorial, you have learned how to make use of Twilio's Verify Service for validating phone number(s) in a Laravel application.
 Also, we learned how to manually authenticate a user in a Laravel application.
-If you would like to take a look at the complete source code for this tutorial, you can find ig on [Github](https://github.com/thecodearcher/twilio-verify-phone-number-verification).
+If you would like to take a look at the complete source code for this tutorial, you can find it on [Github](https://github.com/thecodearcher/twilio-verify-phone-number-verification).

 I’d love to answer any question(s) you might have concerning this tutorial.
 You can reach me via: